legrisch/statamic-graphql-events/README.md

 > This addon assumes that you want to use a single collection and entries of a single blueprint as the source of your events.

-- Run `php artisan vendor:publish --tag=statamic.graphql-events --force` to publish the addon configuration along with the provided fieldset "Dates".
+- Run `php artisan vendor:publish --tag=statamic.graphql-events --force` to publish the configuration along with the provided fieldset "Dates".
 - Add the provided fieldset "Dates" to a blueprint.
 You may translate the fields to your liking, be sure to keep the handles.
 - Edit the addon configuration: `config/statamic/graphql-events.php`.